carpentries-incubator/ml4bio-workshop/_extras/glossary.md

 __Classification__ - the task in supervised learning when the label is a category.
 The goal of classification is to predict which category each sample belongs to.

 __Classifier__ - a specific model or algorithm which performs classification.

+__Clustering__ - grouping related samples in the data set.
+In the house price example, a sample is each house.
+For further [reading](https://developers.google.com/machine-learning/clustering/overview).

 __Regression__ - the task in supervised learning when the label is numeric.
 Instead of predicting a category, here the value of the label variable is predicted.